Ralphus5/Shadow_Drift/README.md

 **Shadow Drift** is a fast-paced arcade dodger.
 Avoid obstacles, collect coins and fruits, and survive as long as possible.
-Score increases over time and with coin/fruit pickups and when shooting obstacles.
+Score increases over time (1 point after 3 seconds), with coin/fruit pickups and when shooting obstacles and when completing a phase.
 Hitting an obstacle costs health.
 The game ends when health reaches zero.
+After reaching enough points, you fight a Boss called "Shadow Guardian".
+Then, there is a second Boss with the name "Rotten Shadow" who you can encounter by reaching an even higer score.

 ### Game States
 - **Start Screen** – Press `ENTER` to begin or `ESC`.
 - **Pause Menu** – Press `ESC` (during play) to pause or resume.
 - **Game Over** – press `ENTER` to restart or `ESC` to quit.
-- **Settings** – Adjust audio and key bindings.
+- **Settings** – Adjust audio and key bindings (for keyboard).

 ---